coveooss/platform-sdk/README.md

     bodyAdmin
 };

-// Push user mappings and group members in one batched operation. client.PermissionManager.AddOrUpdateIdentities(expandedProviderId, null, mappingsMembersToAddOrUpdate);
+// Push user mappings and group members in one batch operation. client.PermissionManager.AddOrUpdateIdentities(expandedProviderId, null, mappingsMembersToAddOrUpdate);
 ```

 ## Activate logging
 The SDK uses `log4net` as its logging library.
-It can be useful to have some logs in case of a problem.
-In your log4net configuration, add a logger with `Coveo` as the name.
-We use namespaces as logger name.
+It can be useful to have logs in case of problems.
+In your log4net configuration, add a logger with named `Coveo`.
+We use namespaces as logger names.
 Using `Coveo` as the logger name will get you all the logs from the SDK.
 **Good to know:**
 * If you activate `Trace` level, you will get information about requests made by the SDK.

 ## Explore!
 Feel free to explore the other `Managers` that the `ICoveoPlatformClient` provides to you.
-Don't hesitate to provide us feedback, report bugs if any, and ask for a feature!
+Don't hesitate to send us feedback, to report bugs if any, and to ask for a feature!